+Who should read this?
+That's easv-EVERYBODY who in contact with your baby.
 No one anticipates that feeding a baby may be challenging.
 Most parents and many professionals have had little to no experience with the special techniques and bottles for feeding babies with a cleft.
 Well-meaning, but inaccurate, suggestions can make you and your baby more frustrated.

-As parents try to do the right thing they can find themselves consumed with every aspect of feeding- how long, how much, how often.
+As parents try to do the right thing they can find themselves consumed with every aspect of feeding-how long, how much, how often.
 This booklet will help you find the best way to feed your baby.
-Keep in mind, finding what works for you will take some trial and error because every child is unique.
-Here, you will find help from experts and parents who deal with these very same feeding issues on a daily basis.
-You don't need to reinvent the wheel and you don't need to feel like you are all alone.
+Finding what works for you will take some trial and error because every child is unique.